-Final 2022 data for the International Passenger Survey was released by the Office for National Statistics on May 26th.
+Final 2022 data for the International Passenger Survey (IPS) was released by the Office for National Statistics on May 26th.
 In 2022, the UK welcomed 31.2m inbound visits following two years of extremely low visits due to the impact of COVID-19 (down 24% vs 2019).
 In 2022, visitors spent £26.5bn during the 12 months of 2022, down 7% on 2019 (in nominal terms).
-Taking inflation into account, visitor spend would have been 17% below 2019 levels, equivalent to £23.5bn in 2019 prices.
+Taking inflation into account, visitor spend was 17% below 2019 levels, equivalent to £23.5bn in 2019 prices.
 For more information and detailed data please visit this page.

 For broader insights on inbound travellers please refer to our recent MIDAS research.